olegshulyakov/github-stat/README.md

 The application consists of three main components:

-1. **Control Panel**: A web-based application used for managing database load and configurations.
+1. **Control Panel**: A web-based application for managing database load and configurations.

-2. **Dataset Loader**: A Go application that fetches data from GitHub via API and loads it into the databases for testing and load simulation.
+2. **Dataset Loader**: A Go application fetches data from GitHub via API and loads it into the databases for testing and load simulation.

 3. **Load Generator**: A Go application that generates SQL and NoSQL queries based on control panel settings.

-## Usage

-The application connects to and generates load on MySQL, PostgreSQL, and MongoDB databases in the cloud or Kubernetes.
-You can start the databases with:

-1. **[Docker Compose](https://docs.docker.com/compose/)**: Configuration is available in the repository.
-2. **[Percona Everest](https://docs.percona.com/everest/index.html) or [Percona Operators](https://docs.percona.com/percona-operators) in Kubernetes**: If the databases are not externally accessible, run the application in the same cluster.
-3. **Custom Methods**: Connection parameters can be set in environment variables or through the Settings tab of the Control Panel.

 ### Usage Scenario:

 1. Start the **Control Panel** in your browser (e.g., iPad).
 2. Open **PMM** in the browser (e.g., screen or laptop).
-3. Install **Percona Everest**, run it in the browser, and create MySQL, PostgreSQL, and MongoDB databases.
 4. Connect the databases in the **Control Panel Settings**.
+If you don't have databases, run them using Docker, DBaaS, or in a Kubernetes cluster using Percona Operators or Percona Everest.
 5. Adjust the load on the **Control Panel** and monitor the changes in PMM.

-## How It Works Technically

-1. **Control Panel**: A web application that stores settings in the [Valkey](https://valkey.io/) database when adjustments are made.
-2. **Dataset Loader**: A continuously running script that checks settings in Valkey every `5` seconds, connects to the databases, and loads the data.
-3. **Load Generator**: Another continuously running script that works on one or all databases.
-Every 5 seconds, it checks the load settings in Valkey and generates SQL and NoSQL queries accordingly.
-These queries are defined in `internal/load/load.go`.
+The application connects to and generates load on MySQL, PostgreSQL, and MongoDB databases in the cloud or Kubernetes.
+You can start the databases with:

+1. Docker and **[Docker Compose](https://docs.docker.com/compose/)**: Configuration is available in the repository.
+2. **[Percona Everest](https://docs.percona.com/everest/index.html) or [Percona Operators](https://docs.percona.com/percona-operators) in Kubernetes**: If the databases are not externally accessible, run the application in the same cluster.
+3. Any other installation method or connection to an existing database.

 ## Running locally with Docker Compose